SumoLogic/sumologic-documentation/docs/manage/security/audit-index.md

 The table below shows the value of the class and action fields for support account events.

 :::note
-Support account events are logged only if you have [enabled a support account] (Enable-a-Support-Account.md "Support Accounts").
+Support account events are logged only if you have [enabled a support account](enable-support-account.md).
 :::

 | Class | Actions |